Skip to main content

 Auto-Zoom on Clicks

-1.25x–5x magnification that automatically follows your clicks, making small UI elements and text easy to see.
+1.25x to 5x magnification that automatically follows your clicks, making small UI elements and text easy to see in tutorials.

 18 Gradient Backgrounds